catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 ..  _`clouds.yaml`: https://docs.openstack.org/python-openstackclient/pike/configuration/index.html

-Example script for the creation of a security group and security group rule per entry in the Cloud Flare IPv4 address list file.
+The following script is an example script for the creation of a security group and security group rules for each entry in the Cloud Flare IPv4 address list file.

 Currently this is only adding a rule allowing ingress traffic to port 80 from each of the CF address ranges.
 To expand on this simply add more "openstack